onestardao/WFGY/TensionUniverse/BlackHole/Q047_origin_of_supermassive_black_holes.md

 Astronomers see very bright quasars in the distant universe.
 These objects are powered by black holes that are hundreds of millions or even billions of times more massive than the Sun.
 The surprising part is that some of them appear when the universe was still very young.

-To make a supermassive black hole, you need:
+To make a supermassive black hole, several ingredients are needed:

 * a starting seed black hole,
 * gas to feed it,
 * time for it to grow through accretion and mergers,
-* and a surrounding environment that lets this happen.
+* and a surrounding environment that lets this happen without shutting the process down too soon.

-If you try to grow these black holes from typical stellar mass seeds, and if you respect limits on how fast they can swallow matter without breaking basic physics, the time can be very tight.
+If we try to grow these black holes from typical stellar mass seeds and we respect limits on how fast they can swallow matter without breaking basic physics, the available time can be very tight.
 In many simple calculations, it seems too tight.

 In Tension Universe language, we do not try to solve this formation problem outright.
 Instead we:

-1. Describe each possible universe with early black holes as a “state” that summarizes:
+1. Describe each possible universe with early black holes as a state that summarizes:

    * how many halos exist,
-   * how many seeds there are,
+   * how many seeds there are, and how massive they are,
    * how big and how numerous the supermassive black holes are,
    * and how fast they are allowed to grow.